radicalbit/NSDb/docs/JVM_API_doc.md

 # Integration API
-NSDb provides a set of APIs written both in Scala and Java to allow third party systems integration.
+NSDb provides a set of APIs written both in Scala and Java to allow third-party systems integration.
 An example of usage of these APIs is the implementation of the Flink Sink operator.

 Despite actual APIs implementation is limited to Java and Scala languages, the same functionalities can be easily implemented in others languages based on the agnostic protocol integration APIs are designed on top of.
-In fact they are based on [gRPC](https://grpc.io/) standard that works across multiple languages and platforms.
+In fact, they are based on [gRPC](https://grpc.io/) standard that works across multiple languages and platforms.

-The main difference between Java and Scala APIs is the way asyncronous calls are handled.
-In Java `CompletableFuture` is used, while async reaults in Scala are wrapped into Scala native `Future`.
+The main difference between Java and Scala APIs is the way asynchronous calls are handled.
+In Java, `CompletableFuture` is used, while async results in Scala are wrapped into Scala native `Future`.

 # Java API